Primordial neutrinos fade to gray: constraints from cosmological observables: Constraints from observations

 \subsection{Baseline results}

 Figure~\ref{Compared_constraints} shows the constraints in the $(y_g,\Delta N)$ plane (marginalized over $\omega_b$) coming from the aforementioned observations: deuterium, helium, and CMB + lensing + BAO.
 The figure shows all 3 constraints separately, as well as the joint constraint that takes them all into account.
 Note that all three constraints contain a certain degeneracy between $\Delta N$ and $y_g$ that they cannot individually break.
-The main degeneracy is due to the equivalent gravitational effects of the $y_g$-distortion and some extra radiation: comparison of Eqs.~\eqref{eq:rho_yg} and~\eqref{eq:rho_DeltaN} shows that the extra energy density of three flavors of neutrinos and antineutrinos distorted with the same parameter $y_g$ can be compensated by $\Delta N \simeq - 3 y_g$.
+The main degeneracy is due to the equivalent gravitational effects of the $y_g$-distortion and some extra radiation, as discussed in Fig.~\ref{fig:ClTT_cancel}.
 This leads to the “diagonal” degeneracy on Fig.~\ref{Compared_constraints}, which is notably broken by the strongly nonlinear dependence of the helium abundance on $y_g$ (see Fig.~\ref{fig:output_primat}).
 This dependence gives rise to the curved shape of the helium constraint in Fig.~\ref{Compared_constraints}.
 The slight sensitivity to $\Yp$ of CMB measurements also explains why the red contours on Fig.~\ref{Compared_constraints} are not perfectly along the $\Delta N \simeq - 3 y_g$ line.

 The combined constraints can be used to put bounds on the $\{y_g, \Delta N\}$ parameters.
 Specifically, we can place the following bounds, where we quote errors at the 95\% confidence level:

 Note that the bounds on a positive $y_g$ or a negative $\Delta N$ are very stringent, so those possibilities are highly disfavored, even if the change in the energy density is compensated by the other parameter.